raganwald-deprecated/homoiconic/2010/04/blocks.md

 > A design is finished, not when there is nothing left to add, but when there is nothing left to take away &#8212;Antoine de Saint-Exupery

-As it happens, I was working on [iGesture][ig], and I had the following for loop in this Javascript code:
+As it happens, I was working on [iGesture][ig], and I had the following for loop in this JavaScript code:

     var gesture = {